ldss-project/hexarc/docs/user-documentation/0-architecture/1-service-definition/index.md

 /** Service definition. */
 def myColoredLampService: DeploymentGroup ?=> Service =
   new Service:                              // a new service
-    name = "ColoredLampService"                // named "ColoredLampService" (for logging purposes)
+    name = "ColoredLampService"             // named "ColoredLampService" (for logging)

     val lampModel = ColoredLampModel()
     new Port[LampSwitchPort]:               // with a new use-case of type [LampSwitchPort] name = "SwitchPort"                     // named "SwitchPort"
       model = lampModel                       // implemented by <lampModel>

-      new Adapter(LampSwitchHttpAdapter()):      // exposed by a new adapter of type <LampSwitchHttpAdapter>
+      new Adapter(LampSwitchHttpAdapter()):   // exposed by a new adapter <LampSwitchHttpAdapter>
         name = "Http"                           // named "Http"
-      new Adapter(LampSwitchMqttAdapter()):      // also, by a new adapter of type <LampSwitchMqttAdapter>
+      new Adapter(LampSwitchMqttAdapter()):   // also, by a new adapter <LampSwitchMqttAdapter>
         name = "Mqtt"                           // named "Mqtt"

     new Port[LampColorPort]:                // also, with a new use-case of type [LampColorPort] name = "ColorPort"                      // named "SwitchPort"
       model = lampModel                       // implemented by <lampModel>

-      new Adapter(LampColorHttpAdapter()):       // exposed by a new adapter of type <LampColorHttpAdapter>
+      new Adapter(LampColorHttpAdapter()):    // exposed by a new adapter <LampColorHttpAdapter>
         name = "Http"                           // named "Http"
-      new Adapter(LampColorMqttAdapter()):       // also, by a new adapter of type <LampSwitchMqttAdapter>
+      new Adapter(LampColorMqttAdapter()):    // also, by a new adapter <LampSwitchMqttAdapter>
         name = "Mqtt"                           // named "Mqtt"
 ```